rantahar/introduction-to-mpi/_episodes/13-tips-and-best-practices.md

 How will I split the work?
 Will different ranks work on different tasks?
 Will I split the data between the tasks, and if I do, how should I split it?
-The way the task is distributed will determine how efficient the resulting program can be and how well the run time scales with the number of ranks.
+The way the task is distributed will determine how efficient the resulting program can be, and how well the run time scales with the number of ranks.

 * **Start With a Working Serial Code**